tk-notes/blog/closures-currying-and-cool-abstractions/README.md

 > "A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment)."

 Basically, every time a function is created, a closure is also created and it gives access to all state (variables, constants, functions, etc).
-It is known as the `lexical environment`.
+The surrounding state is known as the `lexical environment`.

 Let's show a simple example: